vhoyospoyato/PairProg/README.md

 This made a huge difference in time and managed to order the dictionary properly.

-8. Check against different inputs: Inputs not expected, numbers beyond the limits, etc.(10 points)
+## Check against different inputs

+Inputs not expected, numbers beyond the limits, etc.(10 points)

 We tested the code with negative numbers, words that weren't in the dictionary, numbers higher than the length of the dictionary and words with different characters that aren't part of the alphabet.